Magnetic reconnection and energy extraction from a Konoplya Zhidenko rotating non Kerr black hole: Power and efficiency via magnetic reconnection

 where the reconnection in flow four-velocity $U_{\mathrm{in}}=\mathcal{O}\left(10^{-1}\right)$ and $\mathcal{O}\left(10^{-2}\right)$ for the collisionless and collisional regimes.
 The cross-sectional area of the inflowing plasma $A_{\text{in}}$ can be estimated as $A_{\text{in}}\sim (r_{\infty}^{2}-r_{ph}^{2})$.

 From Eq.(\ref{power}), it can be seen that power is related to four parameters: the deformation parameter $\eta$, the rotation parameter $a$, the dominant X-point location $r$ and the plasma magnetization parameter $\sigma_0$.
 In Fig.\ref{Fig4}, with the deformation parameter $\eta=0.1$ fixed, the power increases with the plasma magnetization parameter $\sigma_0$ and first increases then decreases with the dominant X-point location $r$.
 Using the definition of $\eta_c$ mentioned earlier, the critical value of the rotation parameter $a_c$ is determined by solving the equation $\eta= -\frac{2}{27}\left(\sqrt{4M^2-3a_{c}^2}+2M\right)^2\left(\sqrt{4M^2-3a_{c}^2}-M\right)$.
 For $a>a_c$, the maximum power approaches a thousand, which is far greater than the tens shown in the Kerr case.
 This characteristic indicates that the spacetime modifications caused by the deformation parameter $\eta$ have increased the maximum power and are likely to further affect the energy extraction efficiency.
-Significantly, in Fig.\ref{Fig4}(c), when $a$ is slightly greater than the critical value $a_c$, there will be a sudden decrease in the power curve due to a sudden change in its energy at infinity per enthalpy $\epsilon_{-}^{\infty}$, as shown in the last one of Fig.\ref{Fig2}(d).
+Significantly, in Fig.\ref{Fig4}(c), when $a$ is slightly greater than the critical value $a_c$, the power curve suddenly decreases because the metric component $g_{rr}$ first surges to a large value and then decreases as $r$ increases in this region, causing severe curvature in the radial space.
+A similar phenomenon occurs in Fig.\ref{Fig2}(d), where there is a sudden change in the energy at infinity per enthalpy $\epsilon_{-}^{\infty}$.

 In Fig.\ref{Fig41}-\ref{Fig42}, with the plasma magnetization parameter $\sigma_0=100$ fixed, we plot the curves of power variation with the dominant X-point location $r$ and the deformation parameter $\eta$.
 In Fig.\ref{Fig41}, for $\eta<0$, the power increases with the rotation parameter $a$.
 For $\eta>0$, the peak power significantly increases for large $a$ and continues to rise as $\eta$ increases.
 In Fig.\ref{Fig42}, the curve drawn from purple to red corresponds to $r=1.1,1.2,1.3,1.4,1.5$.
 For the rotation parameter $a\leq M$, the power decreases with the deformation parameter $\eta$.
 However, for $a>M$, the power initially increases slowly and then sharply decreases to zero with the deformation parameter $\eta$ increases.
 Notably, when the rotation parameter $M<a<\frac{2\sqrt{3}}{3}M$, the curve exhibits a sudden drop in the middle.
 This is due to the fact that as the deformation parameter increases, the photosphere radii rapidly grown from a very small value close to $M$, causing a sudden decrease in the cross-sectional area of the inflowing plasma $A_{\text{in}}$ and leading to a sharp drop in the power of magnetic reconnection.